 4- Create Hot Chocolate Toppings Bar Ingredients Lineup

-Now here’s the best part, the toppings.
+Now here’s the best part, the hot chocolate toppings.
 I get excited about all the different options to use.
 Pick your favorite!
 The combinations are endless.

 Using a vegetable peeler, take large chunks of chocolate (choose your favorites) and shave pieces into a container